PoemaIX/KSKB-IX/docs/index-en.md

 ## Requirement
 Participants must have a ASN and at least a public routable /48 ipv6 subnet
-Participants should have some knowledge and experience related to networking and BGP, such as:
+Participants needs a Telegram account to join our announcement group to get IX related announcement Participants should have some knowledge and experience related to networking and BGP, such as:

 * Know the basics about L2 and L3